kakrusch/docana-project-luka/README.md

    - Are the different spellings associated with different uses, meanings etc...?
    - Are there differences across topics/user types?
    -
-Analysing the results provided by every metric employed, we can deduce that the standard spellings `okay`, `ok` and `Ok` seem to be mostly associated with the standard uses, such as adjectival or response particle, which are used similarly to how OK is used in spoken language.
-Apart from being consistent across subreddits, the nearest neighbours of these three versions of OK displayed a high percentage of the similar words, theses meainly being words like `alright`, `fine`, and `yea`.
+Analyzing the results provided by every metric employed, we can deduce that the standard spellings `okay`, `ok` and `Ok` seem to be mostly associated with the standard uses, such as adjectival or response particle, which are used similarly to how OK is used in spoken language.
+Apart from being consistent across subreddits, the nearest neighbors of these three versions of OK displayed a high percentage of similar words, these mainly being words like `alright`, `fine`, and `yea`.
 One comparable feature from these words is that they denote a positive sentiment associated with meanings like 'good'.

 -  the standard spellings "okay", "ok" and "Ok" seem to be mostly associated with the standard uses
     -   consistent across subreddits